The Castle (novel): Title

-The title Das Schloss may be translated as "the castle" or "the palace", but the German word is a homonym that can also refer to a lock.
+The title Das Schloss may be translated as "the castle" or "the palace", but the German word is a polyseme that can also mean "the lock".
 It is also phonetically close to der Schluss ("conclusion" or "end").
 The castle is locked and closed to K. and the townspeople; neither can gain access.

-The name of the character Klamm is similar to the word klammer in German, which means "clip, brace, peg, fastener" and may hold a double meaning, for Klamm is essentially the lock that locks away the secrets of the Castle and the salvation of K. In ordinary usage, klamm is an adjective that denotes a combination of dampness and chill (cf. English clammy) and can be used in reference both to weather and clothing, which inscribes a sense of unease into the main character's name.
-In Czech, klam means delusion, or deceit.

-Setting
+The castle does not look like a castle.
+Anthea Bell's translation states that it was "an extensive complex of buildings, a few of them with two storeys, but many of them lower and crowded close together.
+If you hadn't known it was a castle you might have taken it for a small town" (p.
+11).